Adityajha0808/Labyrinth/README.md

 - While the stack is not empty
     1. Pop a cell from the stack and make it a current cell
-    2. If the current cell has any neighbours which have not been visited:- (i) Push the current cell to the stack
+    2. If the current cell has any neighbours which have not been visited:- (a) Push the current cell to the stack
-          (ii) Choose one of the unvisited neighbours (iii) Remove the wall between the current cell and the chosen cell (iv) Mark the chosen cell as visited and push it to the stack
+          (b) Choose one of the unvisited neighbours (c) Remove the wall between the current cell and the chosen cell (d) Mark the chosen cell as visited and push it to the stack

 The goal is to make the purple avatar, meet the green box.
 Steps are:-
-        (i) Select the maze size between 300 to 600.
+        (1) Select the maze size between 300 to 600.
-        (ii) Select the number of rows/columns(between 5-30) for the maze to be generated.
+        (2) Select the number of rows/columns(between 5-30) for the maze to be generated.
-        (iii) Hold on!
+        (3) Hold on!
 The algorithm will generate a maze as per your requirements.
 Once maze is generated the purple colored avatar rests back to initial position.
-        (iv) After maze generation, you can start moving by using arrow keys to reach your destination.
+        (4) After maze generation, you can start moving by using arrow keys to reach your destination.

 A step tracker and a time tracker is also implemented to mark down the user's statistics.